 Unruly Women: The Politics of Social and Sexual Control in the Old South.
 University of North Carolina Press, 1992.

-Now Available!
 THE MOVIE EDITION OF THE FREE STATE OF JONES, WITH A NEW AFTERWORD AND TIMELINE

-From My Alma mater of University of California, San Diego, Triton Magazine, a discussion of the movie edition of Free State of Jones and its connection to the movie of same name: click here.
+For a discussion of the movie edition of Free State of Jones and its connection to the movie of same name: click here.

 - “East Texas Unionism: Warren J. Collins, Big Thicket Jayhawker,” in Lone Star Unionism and Dissent: The Other Civil War Texas, edited by Jesus F. de la Tejas.
 2016.